 Operations, Maintenance, Repair, Rehabilitation and Replacement (OMRR&R) costs are the costs necessary for annual maintenance of the project and are 100 percent non-Federal cost.
-The OMRR&R costs associated with the TSP are currently estimated to be approximately 1% of the total first project cost which equates to about \$1.65 million annually.
-This number will be refined following public review of the draft IFR/EA.
+The OMRR&R costs associated with the Recommended Plan are currently estimated to be approximately 1% of the total first project cost which equates to about \$1.33 million annually.